 - .14 Insurance contract liabilities and reinsurance recoverables consist of premium liabilities and claim liabilities.
 Claim liabilities are those in respect of benefits and claims incurred on or before the calculation date.
 The valuation of claims liabilities would reflect all cash flow related to such claims, including benefit payments, expenses and taxes, occurring after the calculation date.
-Premium liabilities are those in respect of premiums and all other benefits and claims, including their related expenses and taxes, incurred after the calculation date. - .15 When reporting under International Financial Reporting Standards, insurance contract liabilities reported in the insurer's statement of financial position would be presented gross of reinsurance recoverables.
-The value of the reinsurance recoverables is recorded separately and would be valued appropriately.
+Premium liabilities are those in respect of premiums and all other benefits and claims, including their related expenses and taxes, incurred after the calculation date. - would be valued appropriately.
 The valuation of the reinsurance recoverables would take account of not only the reinsurer's share of claims but also reinsurance commissions, allowances, retrospective premium adjustments, and the financial condition of the reinsurer.
-Where an actuary is valuing, and reporting on, the valuation of policy liabilities other than in compliance with International Financial Reporting Standards, the policy liabilities may be reported net of reinsurance recoverables. - .16 For the purposes of part 2000, the insurance contract liabilities reported in the insurer's statement of financial position would exclude the liabilities of its segregated funds, but would include, in respect of segregated fund contracts, the liabilities of its general fund related to insurance benefits payable under the terms of such contracts, such as guaranteed minimum benefits in excess of policy owner account values.
+Where an actuary is valuing, and reporting on, the valuation of policy liabilities may be reported net of reinsurance recoverables. - .16 For the purposes of part 2000, the insurance contract liabilities reported in the insurer's statement of financial position would exclude the liabilities of its segregated funds, but would include, in respect of segregated fund contracts, the liabilities of its general fund related to insurance benefits payable under the terms of such contracts, such as guaranteed minimum benefits in excess of policy owner account values.